Skip to main content

 Step lifecycle

-The execution plan diagram you saw above is the final form of the plan, there were many intermediate states that it will have gone through in order to reach this most optimal form, made possible by Grafast's lifecycle methods.
+The execution plan diagram you saw above is the final form of the plan, there may have been many intermediate states that it went through in order to reach this most optimal form, made possible by Grafast's lifecycle methods.

 For more information about understanding plan diagrams please see Plan Diagrams.